kettanaito/react-advanced-form/README.md

 [React Advanced Form](https://github.com/kettanaito/react-advanced-form) is a library for tailoring real-world forms with pleasure and ease.

 No boilerplate.
 No obscure high-order component configurations.
 No redundant state management.
-Embrace powerful custom styling, field grouping, advanced multi-level validation, validation messages with smart fallback system, reactive props resolvers and much more.
+Embrace powerful custom styling, field grouping, advanced multi-layer validation, validation messages with smart fallback system, reactive props resolvers and much more.

 ## Features
 * **Boilterplate-free**.
 Remember how you were tossing tons of configurations for high-order components around each form?
 No more.
 Create clean and powerful forms without repeating yourself, without building crazy abstractions.

 * [**Composite fields**](https://kettanaito.gitbooks.io/react-advanced-form/getting-started/creating-fields.html).
 Create gorgeous and flexible fields composites and reuse them throughout the entire application.
 Reflect even the most granular field state changes in the UI to achieve the outmost user experience.

 * [**Intuitive usage**](https://kettanaito.gitbooks.io/react-advanced-form/getting-started/creating-form.html).
-Place a `Form` component, add some fields and the form is working without any extra effort:
+Place a `Form` component, add some fields and the form is working without any extra effort.

 ```jsx
 // No, ths is not a diminished example, this is a completely working form!